-The FFP program initially targeted toys and has since grown to include hundreds of categories with the ultimate goal that every product meet the guidelines.
-FFP is considered tier 1 in Amazon’s packaging certification tiers.
+The FFP program initially targeted toys and has since grown to include hundreds of categories.
+The ultimate goal is that every product will meet these guidelines.
+FFP is considered Tier 1 in Amazon’s packaging certification tiers.

-A Frustration-Free Packaging is basically an SIOC which must meet several additional requirements.
-It falls into the same classification typing as SIOC (Types A through G), is subjected to the same testing and needs to meet the same standards but in addition FFP packages also need to be easy to open (within 120 seconds) and the entire package must be curbside recyclable.
+A Frustration-Free Packaging product is basically a product that meets the Ships In Own Container (“SIOC”) requirements, plus several additional requirements.
+An FFP product falls into the same classification typing as SIOC (Types A through G) and is subjected to the same testing and needs to meet the same standards.
+However, in addition to those requirements, FFP packages must also need be easy to open (within 120 seconds).
+Also, the entire package must be curbside recyclable.
 This means no EPS is allowed in the package and poly bags (HDPE or LDPE) may only be used for small parts containment or abrasion resistance/dust protection.

 Receiving Amazon’s Frustration Free Packaging certification provides several benefits including the reduction or removal of Amazon Prep Chargebacks, reduced packaging costs, reduced inbound transportation costs, additional site marketing and free vine enrollment.

 When does a product need recertified to the Amazon-Frustration-Free-Packaging process?
 The good news is that as long as the materials and components are not changed, recertification is not needed.
 However, vendors may need to make changes.
-The most common changes that require FFP recertification include a change in the pack size (for instance from three units to four), the addition or removal of components, a change in the sealing method and design or material changes to the shipper, primary package or protective material used.
+The most common changes that require FFP recertification include a change in the package size (for instance from three units to four), the addition or removal of components, a change in the sealing method and design or material changes to the shipper, primary package or protective material used.